Micrurus mipartitus: Venom

 The red-tailed coral snake has a potentially deadly neurotoxic venom, which produces a complete depolarizing muscle block.
 Proteomics analysis of the venom components found that it contains about 60% three-finger toxins, 30% phospholipase A2, and 10% other toxins.
 The most abundant venom component is the three-finger toxin mipartoxin-I.

 The venom acts by blocking the neuromuscular transmission of nerve muscle preparations, it acts in a post-synaptic way through the Nicotinic acetylcholine receptor (nAChr), inhibiting the muscle contractions in phrenic nerve diaphragm.
 After the bite, local pain and paraesthesia appear in minutes, in severe cases, neurological manifestations appear in 30 minutes to 1–2 hours, such as progressive bilateral ptosis, dysarthria, progressive weakness in the muscles of the extremities, difficulties in walking, salivation, drowsiness, respiratory arrest, flaccid quadriparesis and severe flaccid quadriplegia.
 The LD50 for 18-20 gram mice is 9 μg and 0.45 mg / kg.
 The intraperitoneal lethal dose is 0.125 mg / kg and 0.06 μg / g.

+The average venom yield of Micrurus mipartitus "milked" by scientists was 7 mg (dry weight), which exceeds the estimated lethal dose for an adult human of 4–6 mg.